softuni-practice-server/softuni-practice-server/README.md

 Note that system-generated properties, like `_id`, are **not** automatically included if you use this option and must be manually specified (if you need them).

 ##### Collection Size
-*This parameter **cannot** be combined with any of the other options*.
+*This parameter **can** be combined with the `where` option.
+It **cannot** be combined with any of the other options*.

 Append `count` to the query parameters.
-This changes the response from the service to be a single number, representing the number of entries in the collection.
+This changes the response from the service to be a single number, representing the number of entries in the collection (or number of matching entries, if combined with `where`).

 ##### Pagination
 *If you omit the `pageSize` option, the service automatically limits the result to 10 entries.*